Thousands face homelessness in Greek refugee relocation push - France 24

 Officials have repeatedly said Greece must become a less attractive destination for asylum seekers.

 "Accommodation and benefits for those granted asylum will be interrupted...
 From then on, they will have to work for a living.
-This makes our country a less attractive destination for migration flows," Mitarachi said in March.
+This makes our country a less attractive destination for migration flows," Mitarachi, the migration minister, said in March.

 The government also has political considerations.
 The continued presence of more than 32,000 asylum seekers on the islands -- over five times the intended capacity of shelters there -- has caused major friction with local communities who demand their immediate removal.